Animal Cruelty Rankings Revealed: Which Travel Companies Are Fueling or Fighting It?

 Airbnb, Tripadvisor, Expedia, and other world-leading travel companies have been ranked for their commitment to animal welfare, in our new report – the first of its kind.

-The report, Tracking The Travel Industry, exposes the companies that promote animal cruelty through the tours and excursions they sell, and those that are winning for wildlife, such as Airbnb, which scored the highest.
+The report, Tracking The Travel Industry, exposes the companies that promote animal cruelty through the tours and excursions they sell, as well as those that are winning for wildlife, such as Airbnb, which scored the highest.

 They’re subjected to a life of misery and suffering, snatched from the wild or often bred in captivity in unacceptable conditions, and separated from their mothers too soon.